-Just like everywhere I go, most people’s first question to me in Boulder is always “how tall are you?”
-6’6” is the answer.
-Other than that, my experience of Boulder is probably like a lot of people who have lived here.
+Just like everywhere I go most people’s first question to me in Boulder is always “how tall are you?”
+“6’6” is the answer.
+Other than that, my story is probably like a lot of people’s who have lived in Boulder.

-I moved to Boulder from Green Bay, Wisconsin in 2006 to go to CU’s Leeds School of Business.
-Like most people, I remember that first time coming down the hill on 36, with Boulder resting up against the Flatirons like something out of a dream.
+I moved here from Green Bay, Wisconsin in 2006 to go to CU’s Leeds School of Business.
+Like most people I remember that first time coming down the hill on 36, with Boulder resting up against the Flatirons like something out of a dream.
 Once I got to walk around the Pearl Street Mall, down the Boulder Creek Path, and through CU’s campus, I knew I loved this place.

-I believe I possess the knowledge, insight and sensitivity to serve as an effective City Council member and help develop solutions that will help meet its challenges while preserving the things that we love about Boulder.
+Recently I’ve left my main job of eight years and taken a part-time job at a local honey company called Björn’s Colorado Honey.
+I’m extremely excited to help my two friends grow their small business while still being able to consult for my former company.
+This also frees up time for my next step in life.
+After walking this winding road of education, employment, and local politics, I’ve decided to run for a City Council seat again.
+I believe I now possess the ability and insight to serve as a Council member that will help me reduce our city’s inequalities while preserving the things that we love.
 We can come together to address our housing affordability crisis, our climate change impacts, and our transportation issues.
-We can maintain our beautiful Open Space, keep our mountain views, and retain our small businesses.
-We can make sure big business and outside investors are paying their fair share for their impacts.
 We can form a city-wide engagement process that helps us build community, not tear it apart.
 This vision is possible, and I’m willing to fight for it.
 I want to stand tall for you, and stand tall for Boulder.